Category: News

 Member website access

-BIOS launched the new website almost a year ago and it included an area for additional content accessible only to members.
-The first member-only material is images of the Holdich Notebook.
-To be recognised online as a member go to the login page and enter your membership number or the email address BIOS has on…
+BIOS launched the new website in late 2024 and it included an area for additional content accessible only to members.
+The first member-only material was images from the Holdich Notebook and that has been joined by an archive of BIOS Journals.
+To be recognised online as a member go to the login page and enter…

 • Aristide Cavaillé-Coll, Organ Builder of Paris: The British Connections